 Maj Gen Lodin succeeds Major General Delali Johnson Sakyi of Ghana, who completes his two-year assignment as Chief Military Observer and Head of Mission for the UNMOGIP on July 2.

-- Pakistan summons Indian envoy after alleged firing by India
+- Pakistan summons Indian envoy to protest soldiers' deaths in firing

 - Indian troops target UN vehicle along LoC, claims Pakistan Army